E-Commerce Consumer Protections in Bahrain

 What is this right?

-Online shopping in Bahrain is covered by the same consumer protections as in-store purchases, with additional rules for electronic transactions:
+Online shopping in Bahrain carries the same consumer protections as in-store purchases, with additional safeguards through the Electronic Transactions Law and CBB payment regulations:

-• Right to information: Online sellers must clearly display the business name, contact details, product description, total price (including delivery fees), and terms of sale before purchase.
+• Seller disclosure: Online sellers must clearly display their business name, commercial registration number, contact details, total VAT-inclusive price (including delivery fees), and terms of sale before you commit to a purchase.

-• Delivery obligations: The seller must deliver the product within the agreed timeframe.
-If no timeframe was stated, delivery must be within a reasonable period.
+• Delivery obligations: The seller must deliver within the agreed timeframe.
+If no timeframe was stated, delivery must be reasonable.
+Failure to deliver is a breach you can report to the MOIC.

-• Cross-border purchases: Bahrain law applies to any transaction where the consumer is based in Bahrain, even if the seller is abroad, though enforcement may be limited.
+• Cross-border purchases: Bahrain law applies whenever the consumer is in Bahrain, even if the seller is abroad — though enforcement across borders is limited in practice.

 When does it apply?